 The Quasimodo pattern – sometimes referred to as the 'over and under pattern' – is quite new to the trend reversal patterns group of technical analysis.

 The Quasimodo Pattern can seem quite complex but it is actually rather easy to spot.
-And once you see it, this trading pattern will usually provide a trader with confluent information about the market and increase confidence in trades when they occur near either support or resistance levels on charts.
+Once you see it, this trading pattern will usually provide a trader with confluent information about the market and increase confidence in trades when they occur near either support or resistance levels on charts.
 This means that if you are waiting for divergence set-ups before exiting your trade but notice a Quasimodo pattern at the same time, it might be worth taking advantage of both opportunities by increasing your position size and adjusting stop losses accordingly.

 The reversal pattern can be seen after a significant obvious trend when a series of lower highs, lower lows, higher highs, or higher lows is interrupted.
 This pattern can repeat itself constantly so it's best to identify and react quickly, as many traders consider this chart pattern one of the most reliable and powerful patterns to trade.